bitwarden/help/_articles/miscellaneous/auto-fill-android.md

 3. Tap **Open Accessibility Settings**.
 4. Locate **bitwarden** from the list and enable it.

 Auto-fill is context-sensitive.
 This means that the bitwarden auto-fill icon, and notification will only appear when the app detects a login form.
-You can change the way auto-fill behaves by navigating to **Settings** &rarr; **Features** &rarr; **Auto-fill**.
+You can change the way auto-fill behaves by navigating to **Settings** &rarr; **Options** &rarr; **Auto-fill**.

 ## Testing auto-fill